Menu

 • 7 Apr 2024 2:56 PM | Anonymous

-The classes offer, depend on the needs of the membership.
+The classes offered depend on the needs of the membership.
 We typically have a Toddlers Class, Early Learners (4-9) Class, and an Experienced Learners (10+) Class.
 We've added in other classes when necessary, such as a Nursery (0-1) or Intermediate (6-9).
 With the rooms we have available, and with the membership needs presented to us, we have the ability to adjust the offered classes as is necessary.

 → The hive leadership lays the groundwork for the curriculum for the classes.
 This consists of:

-• Assigning the themes
+• Assigning the themes/units

 • Providing materials such as books, craft supplies, resources, websites, etc. for activities suggested pertaining to the theme